-Recently we have received a support case where an Azure SQL Database became unavailable after switching from BYOK Custom-Managed Keys (CMK) to system-managed TDE keys.
-The switch itself went fine, but the issue occurred much later when removing access to the BYOK in the Azure Key Vault.
+Recently we have received a support case where an Azure SQL Database became unavailable after switching TDE from Customer-Managed Keys (CMK) to system-managed keys.
+The switch itself went fine, but the issue occurred much later when removing access to the customer-managed key in the Azure Key Vault.

 This article provides you with technical background details and with steps for avoiding this type of incident.
 It is filling the gap until the public documentation is updated accordingly.
 Please see the reference section below for links to the current documentation.

 In this Azure SQL Database scenario, the customer's security team had first decided that TDE with BYOK is required to have the best security options in place.
 This was later deemed unnecessary so on September 12, the database was switched back to the service-managed TDE key.
 As there were no issues and the available documentation didn't recommend anything different, the access to the Azure Key Vault (AKV) and the BYOK was revoked on September 28, more than two weeks later.
 Within minutes after revoking permissions, the database become unavailable.
 The issue was mitigated by re-granting the AKV permissions.